bryantduong/bryantduong.github.io/about.md

 Hi there!
 Welcome to my portfolio!
 My name is Bryant.
 Here's some facts about me:
 * I previously worked at the US Department of Defense for 2.5 years as a full-time employee during undergraduate study at UC Berkeley.
-  * My studies there focused on data analysis, preprocessing and hyperparameter optimization.
+  * My studies there focused on data analysis, preprocessing and ML model hyperparameter optimization.
 * Currently, I am working at United HealthGroup as a Software Engineer.
 * On the side, I am working towards an [MBA](https://gsm.ucdavis.edu/online-mba) at UC Davis, expecting to graduate in Spring 2022.
  * I am trying to TA for our Statistics or Python classes for Business Students in the upcoming quarters as of June 2021.